guardian/slot-machine-client/README.md

 (Vary depending on the relative locations of this library to the client.)

+NOTE: Ensure you build this library before adding it locally to your project, by running `yarn build`.

 ## Publishing

 On your feature branch, increment the version in the `package.json` file.